TanyaGov/PROG5212-BankingApp/README.md

     - The app keeps track of the total amount of transactions.

  4. **Banking Report:**
+    - The application stores all the transactions made by a user in arrays.
-    - The application displays that this feture is coming soon.
+    - The application displays a report of all the transactions made by the user.
+    - The application allows a user to search for a transaction by transaction name.
+    - The user is able to remove any transaction by entering the transaction name.

  5. **Exit Application**
     - Allows the user to exit the application and displays a goodbye message.